-Maynard, who retires later in March, was instrumental in securing the single largest private donor gift ever to GHS, which helped create the Bradshaw Institute.
-During his 14 years with GHS, he has been responsible for generating philanthropic revenue in support of the system’s strategic plan.
-Under his leadership, the “Campaign for the Second Century” raised a record-setting $90 million to strengthen clinical care programs and expand academic and research programs at GHS.
+Maynard, who retires later in March, was instrumental in securing the single largest private donor gift ever to Prisma Health, which helped create the Bradshaw Institute.
+During his 14 years with Prisma Health, he has been responsible for generating philanthropic revenue in support of the system’s strategic plan.
+Under his leadership, the “Campaign for the Second Century” raised a record-setting $90 million to strengthen clinical care programs and expand academic and research programs at Prisma Health.

 Tod Tappert, VP/Culture and Learning and the system’s Chief Learning Officer, recently was named to Becker’s Hospital Review ‘s “9 Hospital & Health System Chief Learning Officers to Know.”

 Performance Improvement Training